mhouse1/kobayashi_maru/docs/TRL2_VALIDATION_CHECKLIST.md

 - **Build System:** Docker + CMake + Jenkins
 - **Simulation:** Renode with Python peripheral models

-**Known Limitations (TRL 3):**
+**Known Limitations (TRL 2):**
-- QP framework is stubbed (to be replaced in TRL 4)
+- QP framework is stubbed (to be replaced in TRL 3-4)
-- BSP drivers are stubbed (to be implemented in TRL 4)
+- BSP drivers are stubbed (to be implemented in TRL 3-4)
-- No physical hardware validation yet
+- No physical hardware validation yet (TRL 3 requirement)
-- Firmware code still uses "Android" naming (refactor in TRL 4)
+- Firmware code still uses "Android" naming (refactor in TRL 3-4)

 **Commits in trl3_cleanup branch:**
 1. `bafbbf0` - Improve Jenkinsfile (9 improvements)